 Is this the same mate that has a bunch of cracked plugins with some great mastering presets?

 Umm .. okay.
 As mentioned previously, mastering is a continuity, compliance and corrective process.
 If all your mixes sound the same e.g. the bass is all the same loudness, the top end is the same and the vocals sit exactly the same in each mix and the lower mids are perfectly mixed and … you get the picture (hopefully).
 The bottom line is that whilst that plugin will probably make the mix louder, punchy and probably pile on bass and tops e.g. “hype” your album or EP will sound cheap and you’ll be doing your music a disservice.

 How Much Does Mastering Cost?

 Mastering (not necessarily by Banana Llama Studios) can cost as little as $30 up to $160 per track.
 Generally the more tracks you get mastered the better the price per song is.

 Before we talk about price we like to talk to you about your project and what you hope to achieve with the music you’ve spent so much time working on.

 In the end, we want to serve your music and give you the best masters and mastering experience we can at a price that works.

 Okay, how can I get you to master my mixes?

 Glad you asked.
-First thing to do is either call us 0424 579 416 or email us to discuss your project.
+First thing to do is either call Luke 0424 579 416 or get in touch to discuss your project.
 We’ll talk about your vision for the project, reference tracks and any other relevant items.
 We look forward to hearing from you.

 Not on the Gold Coast but need mastering or mixing?
-We can help you with our online mastering and online mixing service.
+Not a problem!
+We can help you with our online mastering service.